populse/populse_mia/docs/source/installation/virtualisation_pre_req_windows10.rst

 - Create an installation directory:

-``mkdir -p $HOME/casa_distro/brainvisa-opensource-master`` (note that we are using a slightly different directories organization from the user case, because the images here can be reused and shared betwen several development configurations - but this organization is not mandatory, it will just make things simpler for the management tool casa_distro if it is used later)
+``mkdir -p $HOME/casa_distro/brainvisa-opensource-master`` (note that we are using a slightly different directories organization from the user case, because the images here can be reused and shared between several development configurations - but this organization is not mandatory, it will just make things simpler for the management tool casa_distro if it is used later)

 - Download the "casa-dev" image found `here <https://brainvisa.info/download/>`_, preferably into the $HOME/casa_distro directory.
 Download the latest "casa-dev" image.
   It’s a .sif file, for instance casa-dev-5.3-8.sif.
 Type ``wget https://brainvisa.info/download/casa-dev-5.3-8.sif``